anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Covid Hysteria We're Up Against And The Big Picture Data That Puts It Into Perspective.md

 *There is no meaningful correlation between vaccine uptake and case growth* Fauci: "With 50% vaccinated I feel fairly certain you're not going to see the kind of surges we've seen in the past"

 *Incredibly

+*If you feel sick, stay home.
+If you don't feel sick, live your life.* - Fauci quote about asympt spread: “The driver of outbreaks is always a symptomatic person,” Fauci said at the Jan.
+28 White House press briefing.
+“Even if there's a rare asymptomatic person that might transmit, an epidemic is not driven by asymptomatic carriers." (https://katv.com/news/nation-world/scientific-consensus-again-shifts-on-asymptomatic-spread-of-covid-19)

+Study metanalysis home mask spread shows .7% of cases are the result of asymptomatic transmission

+Rebut the following: Results  The baseline assumptions for the model were that peak infectiousness occurred at the median of symptom onset and that 30% of individuals with infection never develop symptoms and are 75% as infectious as those who do develop symptoms.
+Combined, these baseline assumptions imply that persons with infection who never develop symptoms may ac (https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2774707)